Types of Wigs: Finding Your Client’s Perfect Fit

 Monofilament material is a blend of very fine lace-like material, generally polyester or nylon mesh.
 Because of the unique construction of this wig type, it’s great for sensitive scalps as the top is breathable.
 It also takes on the color of the wearer’s scalp once it’s in place.
 This is because each hair on monofilament wigs are hand-tied to the mesh blend base.
 This time intensive process creates a very natural look and blends the hairs together seamlessly.
 This enables you and your client to part the hair wherever you’d like and still have the appearance that it’s growing out of their own hair follicles.

 This category is, without a doubt, the most versatile option.
-They can be styled in an updo, tucked behind the ears, and parted in virtually any spot without the wig base being noticable.
+They can be styled in an updo, tucked behind the ears, and parted in virtually any spot without the wig base being noticeable.
 The hairline of the wig is almost undetectable and, generally, the scalp can be seen through the mesh.
 This gives a lot of versatility and provides a natural and authentic look.

 Full lace units generally have urethane strips for adhesives to stick to.
 Our lace tapes [link to lace front support tape] are the perfect choice to use with mesh systems.
 These units are very delicate, so lace tape is gentle enough to use with these hair systems so they aren’t damaged.